sandipsahoo2k2/my/articles/engineering/ds/binary_trees.md

       2. poll() -> Retrieves and removes the head of this queue -> O(1) time complexity

       3. peek() -> Retrieves, but does not remove, the head of this queue -> O(1) time complexity

+Here is a practice problem from [leetcode medium](https://leetcode.com/problems/top-k-frequent-elements)